 Spring Forward and Review Your Safety Checklist

-Daylight Saving Time, which in 2021 began Sunday, March 14, means it's also a good time to review your spring safety checklist.
+Daylight Saving Time, which in 2022 begins Sunday, March 13, means it's also a good time to review your spring safety checklist.

 Three out of every five home fire deaths result from fires in homes with no smoke alarms, according to the National Fire Protection Association.
 Test your smoke alarms every month and replace the battery at least once a year.
 If the alarm makes a "chirping" sound, replace the battery immediately.

 Smoke alarms should be in every bedroom and in the common areas on each floor of a home.
 Mount them at least 10 feet from the stove to reduce false alarms, less than 12 inches from the ceiling and away from windows, doors and ducts.

 Smoke alarms can be interconnected wirelessly.
 That means, when one sounds, they all sound.
 A Consumer Product Safety Commission survey found this is the best way to notify everyone in a home if there is a fire.
 Be sure to purchase smoke alarms with the label of a reputable testing agency, like Underwriters Laboratories (UL).